niaid/image_portal_workflows/docs/source/workflows/2d_EM.rst

    * - TIFF
      - 16-bit (signed or unsigned) gray-scale
      - EM images with a high dynamic range.
-     - Convert to 8-bit
      - Use IMOD's `newstack`_ tool to resample, filter, and scale intensities to 8-bit.
    * - DM4 or DM3 Images
      - 32-bit float (after MRC conversion)
      - Minimally processed EM images with a high dynamic range.